 Do you yearn for thicker hair and more of it?
 Do you frequently wonder how you can prevent hair loss?
 Hair loss in men is widespread based on the genetic hand you’ve been dealt.
 However, that doesn’t mean you need to sit back and let it happen.
-Today’s men have many different options to fight the effects of male pattern baldness.
-However, it may take a bit of time to figure out which option works best for you.
+Today’s men have many different treatment options to fight the effects of male pattern baldness.
+However, it may take a bit of time to figure out which hair loss treatment works best for you.
 If you want to learn more about the causes of male pattern baldness, be sure to check out this helpful article.

-Before you try any new medication or treatment, you should always consult your doctor or a board-certified dermatologist for professional medical advice, especially if you have preexisting conditions or health risks.
+Before you try any new medication or hair loss treatment, you should always consult your doctor or a board-certified dermatologist for professional medical advice, especially if you have preexisting conditions or health risks.
 After all, the best hair loss treatment for other men you know may not necessarily be the best for you.

-Hair Loss Treatment Options for Men
+Hair Loss Treatment Options in Australia for Men

 While there’s no way to prevent male pattern hair loss (also known as androgenetic alopecia) from happening forever, plenty of clinically proven therapies exist that can help slow hair shedding, promote hair regrowth, and make your hair thicker.
 Please read on in this guide, as we’ll go over a few of the most preferred hair loss treatments for men, as well as side effects and other things to consider.